benNthen/levelworks-site/README.md

 cd levelworks-site
 ```

-Before you start, install the dependencies and then set the virtual environment using the following commands.
+Before you start, install the dependencies and then set the virtual environment(while on the root-folder levelworks):

 ```
 cd levelworks